ChenSingYo/CiboAdvisor/README.md

 1. Find restaurants located in Taipei.
 2. Search restaurant by name and it's description.
 3. Show info page when certain restaurant get clicked.
-4. Add new restaurant
+4. Add new restaurant.
-5. Edit Info of any restaurant
+5. Edit Info of any restaurant.
-6. Delete any restaurant
+6. Delete any restaurant.
+7. Sort and show restaurants by alphabet, rating, genre.

 ## Prerequisites